UQ-TUM Partnership Research Collaboration Grants Scheme

 - If international travel is supported by both partner institutions: travel, visas, accommodation and subsistence.

-Where funding is requested for research or technical posts that are also partially funded by another grant and/or sources of funding, please check the terms and conditions of any pre-existing contract to ensure that there are no conflicts of interest.
+If funding is requested for research or technical positions that are also partially supported by another grant or funding source, please review the terms and conditions of any existing agreements to ensure there are no conflicts of interest.

 International travel must be justified.
 Read the latest University policy updates on international travel.